rotki/docs/requirement-and-installation/packaged-binaries.md

 > - **Windows:** The signature will display "Rotki Solutions GmbH".
 > - **macOS:** In the "Get Info" window, the copyright should read "Rotki Solutions GmbH".

+## GitHub Artifact Attestations

+Rotki uses **GitHub Artifact Attestations** to help you verify that your downloaded binary is authentic and hasn't been tampered with.
+This feature creates a cryptographic link between the source code and the final executable, showing you exactly which code version, build environment, and workflow created your binary.

+When you verify an attestation, you're confirming that the software was genuinely built from the expected repository and commit, providing protection against supply chain attacks.
+This gives you confidence that what you're downloading is exactly what the developers intended to release.

-It is also possible to verify the integrity of a binary and obtain the workflow that created it using GitHub attestations.
-You can find more information in the [GitHub docs](https://cli.github.com/manual/gh_attestation_verify).
+You can verify any rotki binary using the GitHub CLI to check its attestation and see the workflow that created it.
+For detailed instructions, see the [GitHub docs](https://cli.github.com/manual/gh_attestation_verify).

 Example: